 Getting a home loan has never been easier for veterans and current military residing in Colorado Springs.
 With $0 down and up to 25% funding backed by the VA, this loan type is an incredible benefit to those who have served our country.
 As a veteran owned mortgage company specializing in VA home loans, we are here to be your #1 resource when it comes to learning more about what mortgage is right for you.
 As experts in this space, we have compiled this list of commonly asked questions concerning VA loans.
 We are here to help you navigate this exciting time of purchasing a home and provide honest and factual answers to commonly asked questions.

-A VA loan is a $0 down mortgage offered through a VA approved private lender.
+A VA loan is a $0 down mortgage offered through a VA approved private broker.
 The United States Department of Veteran Affairs partially backs these financial institutes in the form of loan guarantees.
 VA loans are made available to serving military, retired service members and some military spouses.
 Their purpose is to allow these individuals a higher debt-to-income ratio and afford more leniency with their credit score.
 A score 620 or higher is generally needed to be eligible for VA loans, however.

 The V.A. home loan was created in 1942 to aid military returning from war to finance their homes without a down payment or excellent credit scores.
 For over 75 years the VA has helped guarantee affordable housing for hundreds of thousands of military personnel in the U.S..